ResearchComputing/Documentation/README.md

-For the Research Computing user guide, see the docs page, which renders at https://curc.readthedocs.io.

-Manage user guide builds at https://readthedocs.org/projects/curc/.
+This repo contains the source code for building the CU Research Computing user guide as found at https://curc.readthedocs.io.
+All user guide builds are available at https://readthedocs.org/projects/curc/.

 ## Research Computing User Tutorials